 Saigon or Ho Chi Minh City?
 What I Say as an Expat in Vietnam

+But I am somewhat always aware of how and when I use it.
 Like most travelers, I don’t want to disrespect my hosts, so I don’t walk around calling it Saigon all day.

-In Da Nang, either is OK.
+In Da Nang, Hoi An, and Hue, either is OK.
+I use both interchangeably.

 The bottom line is that Saigon is more casual, and Ho Chi Minh City is more official.
 If ever in doubt, use the official name.